 Base Camp: According to the present program, we settle campsites at the base camp, installing dining and kitchen tents and enjoy the meals prepared by our Kitchen Team.
 Sleeping tents are provided on a sharing basis with a single mattress individually.

 To make your stay comfortable in the campsites, WILD YAK EXPEDITIONS offers the lightening for the dining and kitchen tents and solar batteries charging facilities.

-WILD YAK EXPEDITIONS Team constituted with some of the best Sherpa mountain guides in the Himalaya.
+WILD YAK EXPEDITIONS Team is constituted with some of the best Sherpa mountain guides in the Himalaya.
 Its co-founder Norbu Sherpa has himself climbed seven times Mount Everest and is a summiteer of numerous other 8000-meter peaks.
 The company WILD YAK EXPEDITIONS is seriously dedicated and focused on the climbing security features and quality services.

-A basic mountaineering exercise usually conducted at the base camp before climbing.
+A basic mountaineering exercise is usually conducted at the base camp before climbing.
 The group is then guided to the summit and way back by a team of 2 / 3 Sherpa guides of WILD YAK EXPEDITIONS.

-Weather reports regularly forwarded during the climbing period and as well while crossing the passes, in the event of the unstable weather situation.
+Weather reports are regularly forwarded during the climbing period and as well while crossing the passes, in the event of the unstable weather situation.